simplajs/simpla-collection/README.md

 Entering edit mode with Simpla is the recommended way to edit collections.
 It ensures all elements on a page remain in sync and updates Simpla's public `'editable'` state, which other elements may rely on.

-> If you include the [simpla-admin](https://webcomponents.org/element/SimplaElements/simpla-admin) component on your page, you can also enter edit mode by adding #edit to the end of your URL

 ## Saving collections

 Save a `simpla-collection` by calling Simpla's `save` method, which will save all modified content on the page.
 It returns a promise.